 Ensuring that your employees are happy in their roles will also pay off as well.
 They will really shine in their work, and this will be very noticeable to your customers who interact with them.

 One thing you will notice if you take a look at big trusted brands is that the majority of them are household names.
 This is what you need to aim for.
 There’s a clear path to becoming such a familiar name – you need to design a strong brand with instantly recognizable colors and logo that customers will be able to familiarize themselves with.
 If you check out our post about the importance of brand logos, you’ll discover how to create one that will effectively represent your company.

 Being consistent is also part of being familiar.
 The more consistent you are, then the more your branding will stick in everyone’s mind, making you highly recognizable.
 The key to achieving this is keeping your branding the same on all kinds of publications and materials and ensuring your message is always the same in company communications.
 Eventually, this will reinforce your place on the market.

 You can’t expect the world from your customers – why not treat them from time to time?
 Customers will really appreciate the odd freebie or discount code every now and then.
 It’s a great way to reward them for their loyalty.
 If your business is B2B then you can give away eBooks, webinars, and cheat sheets.

-Build A Stronger Relationship for Increased Brand Trust
+Build A Stronger Relationship to Become a Trusted Brand

-Trust is the basis of any strong relationship.
+Trust is the basis of any strong relationship, hence the term trusted brand.
 But in order to improve that trust, you need to make the relationship as strong as possible.
 Before this starts to sound too much like a couples’ counselling session, it’s important to point out that you can no longer coast on without working on this trusting relationship with your customers anymore.
 The competition out there is far too strong.
 Before you realize it, a competitor might sweep them off their feet and you’ll be left with a declining sales and market share.

 Try out the tips above so that your brand’s heart doesn’t end up broken!